 - 4 cloves of garlic peeled and finely chopped

 - 50 g chestnuts finely chopped

 - salt and black pepper

-While the pasta is cooking heat the remaining oil in a large frying pan and sauté the mushrooms until they have released their juices and the juices have fried off, add the garlic, sage, chopped chestnuts, cooked squash and butter and cook gently for 2 minutes
+- While the pasta is cooking heat the remaining oil in a large frying pan and sauté the mushrooms until they have released their juices and the juices have fried off, add the garlic, sage, chopped chestnuts, cooked squash and cook gently for 2 minutes

-Serve topped with freshly grated cheese and ground black pepper to taste
+- Serve topped with freshly grated vegan cheese and ground black pepper to taste

 Pin the Pappardelle!